 The first and most common symptom is swelling in the extremities.
 This is caused by the increased levels of hormones in the body and the pressure of the baby on the veins.

 If you have been fishing for a while, you may have noticed that you get out of breath more easily.
-While this is the case, your blood oxygen levels are lower than they would be if you weren’t pregnant.
+While this is the case, your blood oxygen levels are lower than if you weren’t pregnant.

 Another common symptom is fatigue.
-The extra weight is due to the additional work your body does to support the baby.
+The extra weight is due to your body’s additional work to support the baby.
 Sometimes, napping during the day can help alleviate this symptom.

 Many women experience back pain during pregnancy.
-Back pain is the worst when you are fishing because you are constantly bending over.
-Try to take breaks often and prop yourself up with a pillow when you can.
+Back pain is the worst when fishing because you constantly bend over.
+Try to take breaks often and prop yourself up with a pillow when possible.

 The last and most common symptom is nausea and vomiting.
-This is due in part to the stronger sense of smell that many pregnant women experience.
-The strong smells of bait and fish can often trigger nausea and vomiting.
-If you’re having problems with your eyesight, get outside and take a stroll.
+This is partly due to the more robust sense of smell that many pregnant women experience.
+The pungent smells of bait and fish can often trigger nausea and vomiting.
+If you have problems with your eyesight, get outside and take a stroll.

 So, these 5 physical effects are common during pregnancy.
 But, if you take the necessary precautions, you can still enjoy fishing during this time.
 Check with your doctor before you go fishing.
 Make sure it is safe for you and your baby.

-The first and the most important precaution is to avoid going out in the hot sun.
+The first and essential precaution is to avoid going out in the hot sun.
 It is because the hot sun can lead to dehydration.
-It is also increase the risk of heat stroke.
+It also increases the risk of heat stroke.
 So, try to stay in the shade as much as possible.
-If you need to go out then use a sunscreen with SPF 30 or more.
+If you need to go out, use sunscreen with SPF 30 or more.
 You should keep an umbrella as well.

-Another important precaution is to drink plenty of fluids.
+Another essential precaution is to drink plenty of fluids.
 It is because dehydration can lead to premature labor.
-So, you should must drink at least 8-10 glasses of water in a day.
+So, you should drink at least 8-10 glasses of water daily.
 You can also drink juices and other healthy beverages.
-In fishing time, you should keep a water bottle with you all the time and drink water regularly.
+During fishing, you should always keep a water bottle with you and drink water regularly.

 During fishing, you should avoid abrupt movements.
 It is because it can lead to dizziness and lightheadedness.
 So, try to move slowly and carefully.
-When you see a fish, then try to sit down before making a cast.
+When you see a fish, sit down before making a cast.
 Don’t act quickly as it can lead to an accident.

 You should use proper gear while fishing.
 Due to unconsciousness, many women fall off the boat.
-So, you should use a life jacket all the time.
+So, you should wear a life jacket all the time.
 You should also wear proper shoes which have good grip.
-It will help you to move easily without any risk of falling.
-Remember that, safety should be your first priority.
+It will help you to move quickly without any risk of falling.
+Remember that safety should be your first priority.

-The minor issue but very important one is to wear loose and comfortable clothes.
+The minor but significant issue is wearing loose and comfortable clothes.
 It is because tight clothes can restrict your movement and also cause discomfort.
-Before choosing clothes, keep in mind that you will be spending a lot of time in the sun.
-So, choose clothes which are made of light and breathable fabric.
+Before choosing clothes, remember you will spend a lot of time in the sun.
+So, choose clothes that are made of light and breathable fabric.
 Wear a hat or sunglasses to protect your eyes from the sun.

-By following these simple precautions, you can enjoy fishing with your husband and friends without any risk.
+Following these simple precautions, you can enjoy fishing with your husband and friends without risk.
 Always keep safety in mind.
 Stay safe and enjoy the moment.

 What Food Should I Avoid Before Going to Catch Fish as a Pregnant Women?

-Your doctor may give you a permission to catch fish.
-You may be forget to ask him/her about the food you should avoid before going to catch fish as a pregnant women.
-It’s really important to know what food should you avoid, so that you and your baby will be safe and healthy.
+Your doctor may permit you to catch fish.
+You may forget to ask him/her about the food you should avoid before going to catch fish as a pregnant woman.
+Knowing what food you should avoid is essential so that you and your baby will be safe and healthy.

 Here are some of the food that you should avoid:

-1) Some meats like beef meat and pork meet make you thirsty.
-These foods can also increase your chances of getting sick while you’re out in the sun.
+1) Some meats like beef meat and pork meet to make you thirsty.
+These foods can also increase your chances of getting sick in the sun.

-2) You should also avoid processed food like hot dogs, sausages, and lunch meats.
+2) Avoid processed food like hot dogs, sausages, and lunch meats.
 These foods can give you food poisoning.